Devonport City FC: 2010s

 In July 2012, the club was granted admission into the new 8-team statewide league called the Victory League.
 The competition which started in 2013 would soon become the National Premier Leagues Tasmania in 2016 with the club taking home their first title after they defeated the Northern Rangers FC in the second to last round of the season.
 The team also qualified for the FFA Cup proper (round of 32) for the first time by beating South Hobart 1–0 in the final of the Lakoseljac Cup.
 They would take on the Lambton Jaffas at home and they won by a score of 1–0 to become the first Tasmanian team to reach the next round of the cup.
-In the Round of 16, they took on Bentleigh Greens SC at home & were defeated 0–1, with the winning goal coming in the first period of extra-time.
+In the Round of 16, they took on Bentleigh Greens SC at home and were defeated 0–1, with the winning goal coming in the first period of extra-time.
 That season would see Devonport take out the NPL Tasmania title for the first time which meant that they qualified through to the finals.
 In the first round of the Finals, they would lose 6–1 to Perth SC in the opening round.

 After seeing the team finishing in third place in 2017, the team with Chris Gallo (who was re-signed for another year), won the double by taking out the Lakoseljac Cup over South Hobart 1–0.
 They would take out the league title after defeating Kingborough on the final day of the season to secure a spot in the NPL finals where they would lose to Heidelberg United in the first round.
-Devonport lost 3-2 with the last kick of the game.
+Devonport lost 3–2 with the last kick of the game.

 2019 saw the resignation of head coach Chris Gallo and the appointment of new head coach Rick Coghlan.
 With the loss of several important players the Strikers calibre was questioned as the year began.
 The Strikers made the Lakoseljac Cup final before heartbreak saw them lose to South Hobart FC. but this did not deter them in the league as they went on to win with two games to spare.
 The victory saw the Strikers qualify for the National Premier League finals competition, where they would lose to Northern New South Wales representative, Maitland FC 3–2.